-Giving employees a right to study leave (and guaranteeing the right to return to their job after completing the training course) sends an important message about training, and in most countries such rights are either enshrined in national legislation or defined in collective agreements between employees and employees.
-Under most of these arrangements, employees are also protected from dismissal and retain their entitlement to health
+Giving employees a right to study leave (and guaranteeing the right to return to their job after completing the training course) sends an important message about training, and in most countries such rights are either enshrined in national legislation or defined in collective agreements between employers and employees.
+Under most of these arrangements, employees are also protected from dismissal and retain their entitlement to health insurance and pensions rights while on study leave (CEDEFOP, 2012).
+While the right to study leave signals the importance of training to employers and employees, it does not solve the problem of how the costs of training are going to be covered - in particular the income of the reasons why the ILO Paid Educational Leave Convention 1974 (No. 140) has received a relatively low number of ratifications (GASSKOV, 2001) and why uptake of training leave is frequently quite low in OECD countries (STONE, 2012).